About IPUMS ATUS

 A codebook file also is created with each extract.
 It records the characteristics of your extract, which you may want to download for your records.

 In addition to the data available via the ATUS-X data extraction system, users may also be interested opportunities for further analysis of linkages with the Current Population Survey.
 ATUS-X provides some files already linked to CPS for user convenience.

-ATUS-X is funded through 2017 by a grant from the National Institute of Child Health and Human Development, National Institutes of Health.
-In the first phase of the project, we have developed a website that allows data users to aggregate the time spent in combinations of user-defined activities.
+ATUS-X is funded through 2022 by a grant from the National Institute of Child Health and Human Development, National Institutes of Health.
+In the previous phases of the project, we developed a website that allows data users to aggregate the time spent in combinations of user-defined activities.
 This allows restriction by time of day, location, whether the person had children under the age of 13 in their care during the activity, provided eldercare during the activity, or engaged in secondary eating and/or drinking, with whom activities were (or were not) done, and selection of additional variables that characterize the individual ATUS respondents and their households.
 We will continue to improve our website and documentation.
-We plan to distribute new data as it becomes available and to link ATUS data with data from various CPS Supplement files.
+We plan to distribute new data as it becomes available and to facilitate linking ATUS data with data from various CPS Supplement files.
 If you have a suggestion about other improvements you would like to see, please contact us.

 We have every expectation of continuing the project but will have to secure further funding as our current grant expires.
 To be successful, we need to have a large body of users and published works that we can document.
 Please contact us with details of any presentations you may give or papers you may write using ATUS data.
 We also request that you properly cite the use of this data.